mayusuf/backpocket/README.md

 # Installation

-1. Clone all files from git "https://github.com/mayusuf/oscarApi" in the server
+1. Clone all files from git "https://github.com/mayusuf/backpocket" in the server

 2. run "composer install"

-3. Import sql file "oscar_test.sql" in the Maria DB from sql folder
+3. Import sql file "backpocket.sql" in the Maria DB from sql folder

-4. Provide Database connection in the file ".env"
+4. Provide Database connection in the file ".env".
+Before create a .env file

 5. run the app from the public folder. i.e. php -S 127.0.0.1:8080